Number of women affected by CervicalCheck scandal likely to increase

 The number of women affected by the cervical screening scandal is likely to increase significantly.

-This morning HSE representatives told the Public Accounts Committee (PAC) that there are currently 46 cases being audited.
-Twelve of these cases are close to being completed.

-To date the HSE has identified 209 women who were not told a clinical audit showed their cancer had been missed by the CervicalCheck programme.
+To date the HSE has identified 209 women for whom a clinical audit showed their cancer had been missed by the CervicalCheck programme.
+Many of these women were not told.

-This number is likely to increase as the audits are completed on the 46 other cases.
+This number is likely to increase as audits are completed on 46 other cases.
+Twelve of these audits are close to completion, the Public Accounts Committee (PAC) heard on Thursday.

 Regarding screening programmes run by hospitals and not the State there are 23 legal claims relating to breast screening programmes and 12 relating to bowel cancer screening programmes.

-Members of the committee questioned HSE staff at length about why documents requested by Dr Gabriel Scally, who is conducting an inquiry in the CervicalCheck controversy, were provided in an unsearchable format.
+Members of the committee questioned HSE staff at length about why documents requested by Dr Gabriel Scally, who is conducting an inquiry into the CervicalCheck controversy, were provided in an unsearchable format.

-The documents were generated electronically but had been printed out and scanned back into a computer before being provided to Dr Scally.
+Many of the 4,000 documents were generated electronically but had been printed out and scanned back into a computer before being printed out again and provided to Dr Scally, meaning they could not be electronically searched.

+Dr Scally’s scoping inquiry was due to conclude by the end of this month but it will now be August before it is finished.

 Fine Gael TD Kate O’Connell told Mr Connaghan that she believes it wasn’t technical barriers that prevented this being done.
 “There was a different sort of barrier.
 A human barrier.”

-She says the fact that the HSE are sending the files only now highlights the incompetency of the organisation.
+She says the fact that the HSE are sending the files only now to Dr Scally’s investigation highlights the incompetency of the organisation.

-“It also make you become more suspicious of why they’re only doing things now when they’ve had months to prepare this,” she told her local radio station Radio Kerry.
+“It also makes you become more suspicious of why they’re only doing things now when they’ve had months to prepare this,” she told Radio Kerry.

 “I’m not surprised and I’m not happy and it’s made me more determined that the HSE needs to be dismantled because they clearly can’t even scan and copy files like you’re taught to do when you’re in secondary school,” she said.